alonzolopez/alonzolopez.github.io/_posts/robotics/2024-12-11-feature-matching-algo-comparison.md

     <iframe src="/assets/images/blog/feature_matching/time_vs_n_features.html" width="100%" height="500px" style="border: none;"></iframe>
 </div>

-For /$N<2,500/$ detected features, HBST is faster than all of the other algorithms because it does not have to build an index.
+For /$N<2,500/$ detected features, Brute force Hamming distance matching is faster than all of the other algorithms because it does not have to build an index.
 But for values of /$N>=2,500/$, the other algorithms win out because the time to build an index is balanced out with the speed of the search using the index.

+For values of /$2,500<=N<=16,000/$,
+FLANN with multi-probe LSH is the fastest, followed closely by HBST.
-For values of /$N>=2,500/$, HBST is consistently the fastest, followed by FLANN with multi-probe LSH, then FLANN with k-d trees.
+But for values of /$N>16,000/$, HBST is consistently the fastest matching algorithm, followed by FLANN with multi-probe LSH, then FLANN with k-d trees.

 ### Number of matches